readyready15728/misc/awakemud-notes.md

 Station do.
 * Credsticks leave a trail and thus cash is necessary for less-legal activities.
-* Credsticks, once activated, are usable only be the owner until cracked or deactivated.
+* Credsticks, once activated, are usable only by the owner until cracked or deactivated.
 * Microdeck Outlet in Auburn sells various deck programs.
 * Taxi directions are usable in a vehicle with autonav.
 * <https://awakemud.com/dokuwiki/gridguidelist>
 * Wang's Sporting Goods on the ground floor of Beacon Mall sells golf bags.
-* The Microdeck outlet on the first floor of Beacon Mall sells various electronic widgets and appliances, primarily those that help with building custom decks.
+* The Microdeck outlet on the first floor of Beacon Mall sells various electronic widgets and appliances, primarily those involved in deckbuilding.
+Crucially, they sell **large** boxes and bags of cyberdeck parts and optical chips, respectively.
 * Use AVAILOFFSET to help with purchases when etiquette (or Charisma) isn't enough.
 * There is a survival supplies store on the first floor of Beacon Mall as well